GeoffWilliams/pe_logdump2csv/README.md

 1. `cd` into a directory of log files
 2. `pe_logdump2csv csv --pick xxx,yyy,zzz`
   * This will output CSV on the commandline for each of the listed JSON keys
+  * The JSON keys should not be in inverted commas ("").
-  * Redirect output to a file and it can then be opened in Excel
+  * Redirect output to a file and it can then be opened in Excel (i.e.  `pe_logdump2csv csv --pick xxx,yyy,zzz > example.csv`)
   * A header line will be printed, the timestamp is obtained from the filename
   * Files must be called `SOMETHING-date.json` - we throw away the `SOMETHING` and the `.json` to obtain the timestamp
   * You can pick as many fields as you like, just delimit them by commas with no spaces